yrnigam/API-for-Data-Analytics/README.md

 "competition" the id corresponding to the competitor, it is the key inside the "website_results" dictionary Response
 { "competition_discount_diff_list": ["", "", ""] } list of _id for NAP products

+## API SHOULD BE DEPLOYED ON CLOUD AND TESTED SUCCESSFULLY.